 Are there rental management companies in La Linea?

 Yes, though the market is smaller than major Spanish cities.
-Local agencies handle both short-term and long-term rental management.
-Expect management fees of 8% to 12% of monthly rent for long-term rentals.
+Local agents including Inmobiliaria del Estrecho handle both short-term and long-term rental management.
+Expect management fees of 8-12% of monthly rent for long-term rentals.
+Idealista and Fotocasa are the main listing portals for finding tenants directly.

 What taxes apply to rental income from a La Linea property?

-If you're a non-resident, IRNR applies at 19% for EU residents and 24% for non-EU residents on gross rental income.
-If you're a Spanish tax resident, rental income is declared under IRPF with deductions available for mortgage interest, depreciation, and maintenance costs.
+If you are a non-resident, IRNR applies at 19% for EU residents and 24% for non-EU residents on gross rental income.
+If you are a Spanish tax resident, rental income is declared under IRPF with deductions available for mortgage interest, depreciation, and maintenance costs.
+Capital gains on sale follow the Spanish IRPF schedule at 19%, 21%, 23%, or 26% depending on the size of the gain.

 Is it harder to get a Spanish mortgage as a non-resident?

-Non-residents can get Spanish mortgages but typically at lower loan-to-value ratios (60% to 70% maximum vs 80% for residents) and slightly higher rates.
+Non-residents can get Spanish mortgages but typically at lower loan-to-value ratios, 60-70% maximum compared to up to 80% for residents.
+Fixed rates in 2026 are running between 3.2% and 4.5% (as of early 2026, with Euribor around 3%).
+Spanish lenders active in Andalusia include Santander, BBVA, CaixaBank, Sabadell, Unicaja (the dominant Andalusian regional bank), and Bankinter.
 The process works well for buyers with clean financials and a clear income history.